 Do you sell wholesale?

 Yes!
 We love supplying retail stores, urban agriculture programs, and others with wholesale seeds.
 We offer a wholesale rate when ordering at least 50 packets, including at least 5 packets of each variety (if you would like to order large quantities that do not meet these requirements, please email us).
 While we take wholesale orders any time of year, for orders $500 and over, we are best able to accommodate requests between November and January for the coming year.
 Please email email@example.com for our pricing information.
-Because we are a profit sharing company (see above), we give our growers 50% of our packets sales, and so we do not lower our prices drastically for wholesale orders.
+Because we are a profit sharing company (see above), we give our growers 50% of our packet sales, and so we do not lower our prices drastically for wholesale orders.